I am Professor Emeritus of the University of Tokyo and Visiting Professor

 International Symposium on Avian Migration in the Northern Pacific: Breeding

-Stopover Sites in Changing Earth
+and Stopover Sites in Changing Earth

 Russian Academy of Science Far East Blanch, Yuzhno-Sakhalinsk, Sakhalin,